Andrew Smith is a 3rd-degree BJJ black belt based out of Richmond, VA (Revolution BJJ). He runs BJJ Path, a video tutorial website.

 Worthy of Further Study

 I know that the worm guard can be a bit daunting at first, and that once you get into the position, you still might not be able to sweep your partner.
 Never fear; we'll address those concerns in future tutorials.
-Meantime, some of your other questions may well be answered in our BJJ Encyclopedia, a collection of nearly a hundred BJJ tutorials on a wide range of subjects.
-One is released every week, so the collection is always growing.
 Enjoy the worm guard techniques, don't be afraid to experiment on your own at the gym, and, most of all, have fun while you're training!